Guarantees for Tuning the Step Size using a Learning-to-Learn Approach: Introduction

-\cite{metz2019understanding} highlighted several challenges in the meta-optimization for learning-to-learn approach.
-First, they observed that the optimal parameters for the learned optimizer (or even just the step size for gradient descent) can depend on the number of training steps $t$ of the inner-optimization problem.
-This was also separately proved theoretically in a least-squares setting in \cite{ge2019step}.
-Because of this, one needs to do the meta-training for an optimizer that runs for enough number of steps (similar to the number of steps that it would take when we apply the learned optimizer).
-However, when the number of steps is large, the meta-gradient can often explode or vanish, which makes it difficult to solve the meta-optimization problem.
+In this paper we focus on two basic questions on learning-to-learn for gradient descent optimizer.
+First, will the meta-gradient explode/vanish and is there a way to fix the problem?
+Second, how could we guarantee that the learned optimizer has good generalization properties?

-Our first result shows that this is still true in the case of tuning step size for gradient descent on a simple quadratic objective.
+Our first result shows that meta-gradient can explode/vanish even for tuning the step size for gradient descent on a simple quadratic objective.
 In this setting, we show that there is a unique local and global minimizer for the step size, and we also give a simple way to get rid of the gradient explosion/vanishing problem.

-\begin{theorem}[Informal] For tuning the step size of gradient descent on a quadratic objective, if the meta-objective is the loss of the last iteration, then the meta-gradient can explode/vanish.
+\begin{theorem}[Informal version of Theorem~\ref{thm:quadratic_exponential} and Theorem~\ref{thm:quadratic_converge}] For tuning the step size of gradient descent on a quadratic objective, if the meta-objective is the loss of the last iteration, then the meta-gradient will explode/vanish.
 If the meta-objective is the $\log$ of the loss of the last iteration, then the meta-gradient is polynomially bounded.
-Further, doing meta-gradient descent with a step size of $1/\sqrt{k}$ (where $k$ is the number of meta-gradient steps) provably converges to the optimal step size. \end{theorem}
+Further, doing meta-gradient descent with a meta step size of $1/\sqrt{k}$ (where $k$ is the number of meta-gradient steps) provably converges to the optimal step size for the inner-optimizer. \end{theorem}

-Surprisingly, even though taking the $\log$ of the objective solves the gradient explosion/vanishing problem, one cannot simply implement such an algorithm using auto-differentiation tools such as those used in TensorFlow~\citep{abadi2016tensorflow}.
-The reason is that even though the meta-gradient is polynomially bounded, if we compute the meta-gradient using the standard back-propagation algorithm, the meta-gradient will be the ratio of two exponentially large/small numbers, which causes numerical issues.
+Surprisingly, even though taking the $\log$ of the objective solves the meta-gradient explosion/vanishing problem, one cannot simply implement such an algorithm using back-propagation (which is standard in auto-differentiation tools such as those used in TensorFlow~\citep{abadi2016tensorflow}).
+The reason is that even though the meta-gradient is polynomially bounded, back-propagation algorithm will compute the meta-gradient as the ratio of two exponentially large/small numbers, which causes numerical issues.
 Detailed discussion for the first result appears in Section~\ref{sec:quadratic}.

-Another challenge is about the generalization performance of the learned optimizer.
-If one just tries to optimize the performance of the learned optimizer on the training set (we refer to this as the train-by-train approach), then the learned optimizer might overfit. \cite{metz2019understanding} proposed to use a train-by-validation approach instead, where the meta-objective is defined to be the performance of the learned optimizer on a separate validation set.